0709 203000 - Nairobi 0709 983000 - Kilifi

 Established in 1989

-The KEMRI Wellcome Trust Research Programme (KWTRP) is based within the KEMRI Centre for Geographic Medical Research (Coast).
-Our core activities are funded by the Wellcome Trust.
+The KEMRI Wellcome Research Programme (KWTRP) is based within the KEMRI Centre for Geographic Medical Research (Coast).
+The Wellcome Trust funds our core activities.
 We conduct integrated epidemiological, social, laboratory, and clinical research in parallel, with results feeding into local and international health policy.
 Our research platforms include state-of-the-art laboratories, a demographic surveillance system covering a quarter of a million residents, a partnership with Kilifi County Hospital in health care and hospital surveillance, a clinical trials facility, a vibrant engagement programme, and a dedicated training facility.

-The KWTRP leadership includes the Ag.
+The KWRP leadership includes the Ag.
 Executive Director Edwine Barasa, the KEMRI Ag.
 Centre Director Dr. Sophie M. Uyoga , Deputy Director George Warimwe and the Chief Operating Officer Catherine Kenyatta.

 To conduct high quality, purposeful, and relevant research in human health, building sustainable research capacity and leadership.

-• To conduct research to the highest international scientific and ethical standards on the major causes of morbidity and mortality in the region in order to provide the evidence base to improve health.
+• To conduct research to the highest international scientific and ethical standards on the major causes of morbidity and mortality in the region in order to provide evidence to improve health.

 Our History